derekl-beep/stackedit-notes/Fixed Income Derivatives.md

 Market makers in the fixed income markets would like to maintain a DV01-neutural portfolio.
 A DV01-neutral portfolio implies a **small** changes in the yield (or the overall interest rates) does not impact the total value of the portfolio.

-This makes use of the 1st order
+This makes use of the 1st order Taylor expansion of the portfolio value r.s.t. yield.
+The concept is similar to delta-hedging in the equity derivative markets.

 ---